 What is a Capsulectomy?

-All breast implants will have a capsule formed around them in the breast.
+All breast implants will have a capsule formed around them in the breast after breast implant surgery or breast augmentation.
 This happens because the body sees the implant as a foreign body and “quarantines” it by generating scar tissue.
-When the capsule forms, it can be thin and flimsy, and this is what occurs for most women with implants.
+When the capsule of scar tissue forms, it can be thin and flimsy, and this is what occurs for most women with implants.
 However, in rare cases, the capsule can become firm and thick and develop what is known as capsular contracture.
-A breast implant that has capsular contracture can be painful, hard, and lead to displacement of the implant.
-While capsular contracture is not dangerous in and of itself, the discomfort and malposition can lead women to have the implant and capsule removed.
+A breast implant that has capsular contracture can be painful and hard, and lead to displacement of the implant.
+While capsular contracture is not dangerous in and of itself, breast pain and malposition can lead women to have breast implant removal.
 Surgical removal of the capsule is known as a capsulectomy.

 The Procedure